X16Community/x16-smc/README.md

 ## Set Activity LED level (0x05)

-The Activity LED is turned off if you write the value 0x00 and turned on if you write the value 0xff.
+The Activity LED is turned off if you write the value 0x00 and turned on if you write the value 0xff to this offset.

 Writing other values may cause instability issues, and is not recommended.